CL2001/http-from-scratch/README.md

 ## Run these commands in a seperate terminal
+Add -v for verbose responses.

 Basic server response
 ```bash
 curl localhost:8080
 ```

-Returns an html file in output.html
+Returns an html file in output.html (Returns 200)
 ```bash
 curl -o output.html localhost:8080/public
 ```

-Modify a page and retrieve it
+Modify a page and retrieve it (Returns 201 for post command)
 ```bash
 curl localhost:8080/modify
 ```